finos/FDC3/docs/api-bridging/spec.md

 In any Deskop Agent bridging scenario, it is expected that each DA is being operated by the same user (as the scope of FDC3 contemplates cross-application workflows for a single user, rather than cross-user workflows), although DAs may be run on different machines operated by the same user.

-## Open questions / TODO list
+## Recent changes

-* Handshake
+* Connection protocol updated
+  * Added initial connection step to connection protocol diagram
+  * Renumbered connection protocol steps to better map to diagram
-  * Confirm we want to add optional auth token to `hello` message coming from the bridge for DA to authenticate the bridge?
-(Two-way authentication)
+  * Added optional auth token to `hello` message from bridge to DA (allows 2-way authentication)
+  * Added description of atomicity requirements for handling of handshake and connectedAgentsUpdate messages by both DAB and DAs
   * Channel State Synchronization
-  * Add details about potential race conditions or workflows broken by disconnection
-  * Handling race conditions - e.g. on startup apps might load and start broadcasting state immediately - concurrent with the Deskop Agent connecting to the bridge and receiving state
-    * Handle handshakes sequentially one at a time
-    * Atomic operations for broadcasts and channel synchronization messages
-    * Other suggestions?
+    * Added details necessary to avoid race conditions (e.g. if a DA is connecting and another is broadcasting context concurrently)
-* Confirm recommended port range for bridge - (4470 - 4480)
+* Recommended port range for bridge - (4470 - 4480)
-* Define generic protocol for interacting with the bridge when handling fdc3 API calls
+* Interaction/Messaging protocol
+  * Added WIP draft
+  * Added section on GUID generation (with reference to external standard) used in requestGuid and responseGuid fields in messages.
-  * Handle of slow responding DAs?
+  * Handling of slow responding DAs?
     * Recommended timeout of 2500ms/3000ms

+## Open questions / TODO list

+* Add details of how to handle:
+  * workflows broken by disconnection
   * An agent that is repeatedly timing out should be disconnected?
   * Advise on whether other agents report to users on connect/disconnect events?
-* Add section on GUID generation (with reference to external standard) used in requestGuid and response Guid fields in messages.
 * Add new terms and acronyms to FDC3 glossary and ensure they are defined in this spec's introduction
-* Add RFC 4122 - https://datatracker.ietf.org/doc/html/rfc4122 to references page
+* Add RFC 4122 - https://datatracker.ietf.org/doc/html/rfc4122 to FDC3 references page

-## Connection Overview
+## Implementing a Desktop Agent Bridge

 ### Topology